 Explanation

 The correct answer is B, 10% weight loss in the past 6 months [[AU: BELOW, IT DESCRIBES GREATER THAN 10% WEIGHT LOSS.
 SHOULD ANSWER OPTION AND THIS EXPLANATION BE CHANGED TO “GREATER THAN 10% WEIGHT LOSS”?]].
 In Hodgkin lymphoma, substage classifications are based on defined clinical features and are used in risk stratification.
-B symptoms include fever greater than 38 °C for at least 3 consecutive days (so option B is incorrect), more than 10% unexplained weight loss over the preceding 6 months, and drenching night sweats (usually necessitating a change of clothing or bedding).
+B symptoms include fever greater than 38 °C for at least 3 consecutive days (so option B is incorrect), unexplained weight loss of greater than 10% of body weight over the preceding 6 months, and drenching night sweats (usually necessitating a change of clothing or bedding).

 Systemic symptoms are common in patients with Hodgkin lymphoma; however, many of these symptoms, such as anorexia and fatigue, are not B symptoms, so option C is incorrect.
 Alcohol-induced pain of involved nodal areas (option D) can occur within minutes after alcohol consumption and resolves with treatment of Hodgkin lymphoma.
 In addition, pruritus (option E) is common at diagnosis, can be mild or severe, and resolves with treatment.
 The mechanisms of alcohol-induced pain and pruritus are not known.